gforge/presentation-grid/SRUG-meetup.md

 <img src="SRUG-meetup-figure/digitalRain-1.png" title="plot of chunk digitalRain" alt="plot of chunk digitalRain" width="1600px" height="600px" />

-What is the `grid` pacakge?
+What is the `grid` package?
 ========================================================

 Author: Paul Murrell
-Part of the 14 base pacakges.
+Part of the 14 base packages.

 > Grid graphics provides an alternative to the standard R graphics.
 The user is able to define arbitrary rectangular regions (called viewports) on the graphics device and define a number of coordinate systems for each region.
 Drawing can be specified to occur in any viewport using any of the available coordinate systems.